daithioc95/MS3/README.md

 <img src="static/images/user-story-testing/profile-books.JPG">

-##### As a visitor, I would like to discover quotes which coincide with the current mood I am experiencing so that I can find inspiration.
+- <b>As a visitor, I would like to discover quotes which coincide with the current mood I am experiencing so that I can find inspiration.</b>
 - Open the Mood page which can be located in the navbar.
 - The mood page will show a series of tags on the mood board.
 - The user can select the tags which coincide with their current mood.